OceanParcels/Parcels/docs/community/contributing.rst

 To get started contributing to Parcels:

 - `fork the repo <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository>`_
-- install the developer version of Parcels following `our developer installation instructions <installation.rst#installation-for-developers>`_
+- install the developer version of Parcels following `our developer installation instructions <../installation.rst#installation-for-developers>`_
     - but instead of cloning the Parcels repo, you should clone your fork

 Now you have a cloned repo that you have full control over, and a conda environment where Parcels is installed in an editable mode (i.e., any changes that you make to the Parcels code will take effect when you use that conda environment to run Python code).